vikasakankshasharma-jpg/team4job/INVOICE_GUIDE.md

 ### **Step 2: Job Completion & Payouts (The "Split")**

-Once the job is marked as "Completed," the platform processes the payouts.
+Once the job is marked as "Completed," the platform processes the payouts using Cashfree's "Easy Split" feature.

 1.  **Payout to the Installer:** The platform calculates the installer's net earnings.
     *   Total Due to Installer: `₹10,000 (Bid) + ₹1,000 (Tip) = ₹11,000`